wangyuantao/azure-rest-api-specs/documentation/README.md

 }
 '
 ```
 Only `resolution` aspect supports `sentenceCount`.
 If you do not specify parameters sentenceCount, the model will smartly determine the summaries length.
-Note that the sentenceCount is just the approximate of sentences count of output summary, in range 1 to 7.
+Note that the sentenceCount is just the approximation of sentences count of output summary, in range 1 to 7.

 2. Make the following changes in the command where needed:
     - Replace the value `your-language-resource-key` with your key.